-Grilled Spatchcocked Chicken is tasty & impressive.
+Grilled Spatchcocked Chicken is so tasty

 During the pandemic, we didn't have our usual ham or lamb available and chose to cook chicken instead.
 I could eat this chicken every day!